ocvt/aws/README.md

 2. Run `ansible-playbook ansible/main.yml -i ansible/hosts.cfg` to install required packages on the host
 3. Clone this repository to the server
 4. Set the environment variables
-5. Run `docker-compose up -d` to start the services
+5. Run `./launch up` to start the services
 6. TODO configure backups

 ### Docker Hub / Github Config to manage images